usaid-cs/yesterday-i-learned/linguistics.md

 1. ["In Japanese, replacing s sounds with ch sounds is seen as cute"](https://en.wikipedia.org/wiki/Japanese_honorifics#San)
 1. "In spelling sushi, its first letter s is replaced with z when a prefix is attached, as in nigirizushi, due to consonant mutation called rendaku ("sequential voicing") in Japanese."
 1. Apparently, the sex of [an afternoon](https://www.lalanguefrancaise.com/un-ou-une-apres-midi-orthographe) changes depending on what happens during the afternoon, but the academy says afternoons should stay male regardless of activity, because mornings are males, and there's no reason for males to change into females in the afternoon. *Hon hon hon.*
+1. *Emaciated* means thin and weak.
+1. The question mark is also called the interrogation mark, whether or not the question is interrogative.
+1. Connoisseur is spelled *connaisseur* in French.
+The connoisseur spelling is traditional.